Skip to main content

 • Hot, moist compresses to affected area

-• Compression garments and weight loss may help lymphedema.
+• Compression devices and weight loss may help lymphedema

 ONGOING CARE